|

 - Anxiety

 The problem with drinking to numb grief is that you only get temporary relief from the pain.
-The underlying emotions don’t really disappear after a few sips; they’ll return once you’re sober.
+The underlying emotions don’t disappear after a few sips; they’ll return once you’re sober.

 The Importance of Grieving